 - Must have a letter of registration as a Licensed Chemical Dependency Counselor Intern (LCDC-I or CI) or a Licensed Chemical Dependency Counselor (LCDC) license from the Texas Department of State Health Services or current certification as Certified Criminal Justice Addictions Professional Applicant (CCJP-A) or a Certified Criminal Justice Addictions Professional Applicant (CCJP) as approved by the Texas Certification Board of Addiction Professionals.

 - Selected applicants must obtain the Licensed Clinical Dependency Counselor (LCDC) license or the Certified Criminal Justice Professional (CCJP) certification within five years from the date of their registration as a Counselor Intern or CCJP-A.

 - Must sign a Credential Contingency Agreement that will remain in effect only until the initially established expiration date.
 Failure to comply with this contingency statement will result in separation from employment.
 Credential Contingency Agreements will not be extended or renewed as a result of an employee’s separation from employment or acceptance of another position.

 - Valid driver’s license in the state of Texas with an acceptable driving record required, unless waived by management.

 - Must successfully complete annual in-service training requirements and pass an annual background check, both of which must be approved by Texas Department of Criminal Justice.

 - Must maintain valid Counselor Intern status (CI), Licensed Chemical Dependency Counselor (LCDC) license or Certified Criminal Justice Professional Applicant (CCJP-A) certification for continued employment in position.

 Why: Help humans break the cycle.
-Join our team as a substance abuse counselor and transform lives!
+Join our team and transform lives!